“The secret of happiness is not found in seeking more, but in developing the capacity to enjoy less.”

 The concept of “subtraction” can also be applied to relationships.

-- Do you have people that drag you down and pull you away from your goals?
+Do you have those that drag you down and pull you away from your goals?

 What about negative people (energy vampires) that drain your energy?

-- Would you like to surround yourself with people who will lift you up?
+Would you like to surround yourself with others who lift you up?

-Your environment plays a key role in your life because it influences you in subtle yet impactful ways.
+Your surrounding plays a key role in your life because it influences you in subtle yet impactful ways.

-When you’re consistently exposed to an environment for a long period time, you adapt and will eventually become your surrounding.
+When you’re consistently exposed to an environment for a long period of time, you will eventually adapt and become it.

-If you’re aiming to become healthier, then you will be more successful when you surround yourself with healthy food and spend time with people who’re into healthy living.
+For example, if you’re aiming to be healthier, you will be more successful when you confine yourself to nutrient-dense food and spend time with people who’re into healthy living.

-But if you surround yourself with unhealthy food and spend time with those who aren’t into healthy living, then you will have a difficult time becoming healthier.
+However, if you surround yourself with poor nourishment and engage with those who don’t prioritize their wellness, you will have a difficult time achieving your goals.

 That’s because you’re the product of your environment.

-If there are people who pull you further away from your goals, then you should consider reducing your interaction with them.
+If there are people who pull you further away from your dreams, you should consider reducing your interaction with them.

-By doing so, you’re respecting yourself because you’re choosing what is important to you.
+By doing so, you’re expressing self-respect by choosing what is most important to you.

-For extreme measures, you might have to eliminate all interactions with others because their influence is too detrimental.
+For extreme measures, you might have to eliminate all interactions with those who embody detrimental influences.

 This might be cruel, but you must do what is best for yourself.